Postdoctoral Researcher Jobs at North Carolina State University with Visa Sponsorship

 Does North Carolina State University sponsor H-1B visas for Postdoctoral Researchers?

 Yes.
-NC State is a cap-exempt institution, meaning it can file H-1B petitions year-round without waiting for the annual lottery.
+NC State is a cap-exempt institution, meaning it can file H-1B visa petitions year-round without waiting for the annual lottery.
 Postdoctoral Researchers are a well-supported category through the university's Office of International Employment, which manages the petition process on the department's behalf.
 Processing through USCIS still typically takes eight to twelve weeks, so plan your start date accordingly.

 How do I apply for Postdoctoral Researcher jobs at North Carolina State University?